tupl-tufts/rdl/README.md

 ### Structural Types

-Some Ruby methods can take any object that has certain methods.
+Some Ruby methods are intended to take any object that has certain methods.
 RDL uses *structural types* to denote such cases:

 ```
 type IO, :puts, '(*[to_s: () -> String]) -> nil'